Recommended Self-Publishing Tools for Your Author Business

 Ebook/book publishing platform

 These are the websites that I use to distribute my ebook and print book to as many readers as possible.
 I have to use many different websites since they only distribute to specific retailers in different formats.
-And there are also a few of them who cater to retailers in specific countries too.
+And there are also a few of them that cater to retailers in specific countries too.

 Kindle Direct Publishing (KDP)